UPDATE 1-SEC charges five with insider trading from AA tip

 belonged to his wife, mother and grandmother, the agency said.

-He also told his father, Robert Zirinsky, and a friend in Hong
+He also told his father Robert Zirinsky and his friend in Hong

 Kong, Paulo Lam, about the tip.